Priyanka142806/HR-Analytics/README.md

 2. Create a `GitHub Pull Request` for your change, following the instructions in the pull request template.
 3. Perform a Code Review with the project maintainers on the pull request.

-## Contribute on
-- xyz
-- xyz
-- xyz

 ## Author